Katoomba Heritage and Art Walk

 Winter Magic Festival - 3rd weekend in June.
 Our Big Winter Party!

 Artstreet - Artists' shopfront window exhibition, coincides with the Winter Magic Festival.
 Exposes Blue Mountains artists to the world!
 Email:

 Oktoberfest - First weekend in October at The Carrington Hotel.

 A stroll down (or up!)
 Katoomba Street can work up quite an appetite and there rae many culinary experiences for a foodie to savour.

 The picnic redefined!
 Finish your KATOOMBA HERITAGE AND ART WALK with a SUNSET PICNIC in one of these locations along the walk.

-Carrington Place, top end of Ktoomba Street, in front of The Carrington Hotel
+- Carrington Place, top end of Katoomba Street, in front of The Carrington Hotel

 PICNIC TIP: Purchase treats for your picnic from our cafes, takeaways and bakeries along the way!